cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 ## Decision

-The goal of this ADR is to provide thoughtful naming conventions that
+The goal of this ADR is to provide thoughtful naming conventions that:

 * encourage a good user experience for when users interact directly with .proto files and fully-qualified protobuf names